Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 ## 26.9 The #modify directive
 The **#modify** directive can be used to insert some code between the header and body of a procedure or struct, to change the values of the polymorph variables, or to reject the polymorph for some types or combination of variables. #modify allows to inspect generic parameter types.
 It is a block of code that is executed at compile-time each time a call to that procedure is resolved.

+It is executed following these steps:
 1) the polymorph types (T, and so on) are resolved by matching.
 2) then the body of the #modify is run.
 In there, the value of T is not constant; it can be changed to whatever you want.
 3) then #modify returns a bool value:
 > true: this signals that $T is a type that is accepted at compile-time: the proc will compile with that type, or the struct is defined.
 > false: it generates a compile-time error: the proc will not compile, or the struct is not defined.

 Here are a number of examples:
 (Some are taken from how_to/170_modify)

 (1) Suppose we want to force a polymorph type to be a certain concrete type:
 See *26.16_modify1.jai*:
 ```c++
 #import "Basic";